 When selling real estate in Roseville, Sacramento, and other areas throughout California, the seller has a legal responsibility to provide accurate, meaningful disclosures about the property for sale.
 Failing to disclose known defects or material issues will open both the seller and their agent to substantial liability.
 Often, disputes over undisclosed defects result in costly litigation.

-The Roseville and Sacramento real estate dispute over nondisclosure attorneys at NewPoint Law Group have years of experience representing Californians in contested real estate transactions.
-If you have purchased or are in the process of buying property and believe that the seller failed to disclose material defects that affect the value of the property, call NewPoint Law Group at 1-800-358-0305 to schedule a legal consultation to review your case.
+The Roseville and Sacramento real estate dispute over nondisclosure attorneys at NewPoint Law Group, LLP, have years of experience representing Californians in contested real estate transactions.
+If you have purchased or are in the process of buying property and believe that the seller failed to disclose material defects that affect the value of the property, call our firm at 800-358-0305 to schedule a legal consultation to review your case.

 Disclosure Requirements in Sacramento and Roseville Real Estate Transactions